Spencer-Gardner/CS260/notes.md

 ```

 ### Exceptions
-JavaScript supports exception handling using the `try catch` and `throw` syntax.
+JavaScript supports exception handling using the `try`, `catch` and `throw` syntax.
 An exception can be triggered whenever your code generates an exception using the `throw` keyword, or whenever an exception is generated by the JavaScript runtime, for example, when an undefined variable is used.
-To catch a thrown exception, you wrap a code block with the `try` keyword, and follow the try block with a `catch` block.
-If within the try block, including any functions that block calls, an exception is thrown, then all of the code after the throw is ignored, the call stack is unwound, and the catch block is called.
+To catch a thrown exception, you wrap a code block with the `try` keyword, and follow the `try` block with a `catch` block.
+If within the `try` block, including any functions that block calls, an exception is thrown, then all of the code after the `throw` is ignored, the call stack is unwound, and the `catch` block is called.
-In addition to a catch block, you can specify a `finally` block that is always called whenever the `try` block is exited regardless if an exception was ever thrown.
+In addition to a `catch` block, you can specify a `finally` block that is always called whenever the `try` block is exited regardless if an exception was ever thrown.
 The basic syntax looks like the following.
 ```js
 try {